leftshift/query-planner-talk/slides.md

     * Projecting early
 * Some choices are harder and less obvious
     * Simple rules not enough
-    * But: Relational Algebra as basis for *correctnes*
+    * But: Relational Algebra as basis for *correctness*

 <!--
 * Worst thing that could happen: We optimize a query and it's *incorrect*